Danske Bank: Finland

-Between 2007–2012, Sampo Bank was responsible for Danske Bank's operations in Finland after Danske Bank acquired Sampo Group's banking business while it retained its insurance business.
+Between 2007 and 2012, Sampo Bank was responsible for Danske Bank's operations in Finland after Danske Bank acquired Sampo Group's banking business while it retained its insurance business.
 Sampo Bank traced its origins back to 1887, to Postisäästöpankki (translated Postal Savings Bank), a bank associated with the national post office, which accepted deposits from the public at post offices.
 In 1970, the company was renamed Postipankki (Post Bank).
 In 1988, the bank became a full-service bank.
 It was organized as a state-owned limited company.
 In 1997, the company merged with Suomen Vientiluotto (Finnish Export Credit) to form Leonia Pankki.
 Leonia Pankki was merged with Sampo Group in 2000, and in 2001 was renamed Sampo Pankki.
 At the same year, Mandatum Bank merged with Sampo Group.
 Mandatum was created in 1998 by a merger of Interbank Osakepankki, established in 1988, and Mandatum & Co., established in 1992.
 On 15 November 2012, Sampo Bank was renamed Danske Bank after banking operations were uniformed under one brand.
 The purchase of Sampo Pankki by Danske Bank with just over €4 billion was the largest purchase in cash to date in Finland.

-India

-Danske Bank set up its own captive technology centre in Bangalore called Danske IT Services India Pvt Ltd. The centre was sold off to Infosys in 2023.